ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Dialing

 Dialing is a function of the IPFS networking layer in [libp2p](#libp2p), wherein a connection is opened to another peer.
 Together, an implementation of dialing and [listening](#listening) forms a [transport](#transport).

+### DNSAddr

+DNSAddr is a protocol for publishing multiple [Multiaddrs](#multiaddr) on DNS name.
+DNSAddr itself is a valid Multiaddr that looks like `/dnsaddr/bootstrap.libp2p.io`.
+[More about DNSAddr](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md)

 ### DNSLink